+VAI is an all Ireland body, which means that Brexit will have a clear impact on us and on all arts organisations across the island who operate either across the border or ROI collaborations with UK organisations, festivals and events.
 The unfortunate truth is that the fallout from the vote has already happened.
 The fall in Sterling has had a direct impact on organisations such as ours that receive funding from Northern Ireland.
 Around 19% of our funding comes from the Arts Council of Northern Ireland and through our membership in Northern Ireland.
 With the collapse of the Sterling against the Euro this has now been reduced to around 13%.

+DIRECTOR/CEO NOEL KELLY DISCUSSES VAI’S RECENT ADVOCACY WORK IN SEVERAL AREAS AND DETAILS HOW THE ORGANISATION WILL BE MOVING FORWARD IN RESPONSE TO RECENT CONCERNS ABOUT POLICY AND FUNDING FOR THE ARTS IN IRELAND.
 The arts are back in the news.
 Every change in government and lead up to a new budget brings with it a renewed expression of the sector’s importance and need for support.
 It would appear that memories are short, as it seems necessary to repeat the same arguments each time and often to find new ways to express them, as the media become more and more hungry for what is new.
 In reality, our statements are

 NORTHERN IRELAND MANAGER ROB HILKEN GIVES AN UPDATE ON RECENT CUTS TO ARTS FUNDING IN NORTHERN IRELAND.
 In October last year 32 arts organisations in Northern Ireland received word that they would each receive an in-year cut of 7% to their budget.
 Given that the core costs of an organisation are mostly fixed, and that much of the budget had been spent in the first half of the year, many of the organisations were looking at a cut of almost 20% to their ability to deliver their artistic programme during the second half of their financial year.